LaylaD4/LaylahDePaull_T2A2/README.md

 ![Meal Planner ERD](/docs/meal_planner_erd.png)

-### 1. Relations Explanation
+### 1. Explanation of How the Relations Between the Diagrammed Models will aid the Database Design

 - #### User & Recipe: one-to-many (1:N)

-    The relationship between the users table and the recipes table represents a one-to-many relationship.
-This means that a user can hold an account without creating any recipes (minimum of zero).
-However, a user has the option to create multiple recipes (maximum of many) while holding an account.
-Conversly, each recipe must belong to one, and only one user (minimum and maximum of one) or admin (for predefined recipes).
+    The one-to-many relationship between the users and recipes tables is fundamental to the database design.
+This relationship allows each user to create multiple recipes, while ensuring that each recipe is linked only to a single user.
+By storing a foreign key (user_id) in the Recipes table, the database efficiently tracks which user created which recipes.
+This setup organises recipes under specific users, making it easy to create new recipes, retrieve recipes created by a particular user, and ensure that users can update or delete only their own recipes.
+Meanwhile, it allows users to browse or save recipes created by others or by admins (predefined), without having the ability to modify or delete them.

 - #### User & UserRecipe: one-to-many (1:N)

-    The relationship between the users table and the user_recipes table represents a one-to-many relationship.
-A user may not have any recipes (minimum of zero) saved or stored in their own personal list, but they can add multiple recipes (maximum of many) to their personal list.
-Conversely, each entry in the user_recipes table must belong to one and only one user (minimum and maximum of one).
+    The one-to-many relationship between users and user_recipes allows each user to have multiple entries in the user_recipes table, which represents the recipes they have saved to create meal plans and shopping lists of ingredients.
+This relationship is crucial for tracking which recipes are saved by each user without needing to duplicate the recipes themselves.
+The user_recipes table tracks which users have saved which recipes by storing both user_id and recipe_id.
+This setup prevents redundancy, as the same recipe can be saved by multiple users without being duplicated in the database.
+It also simplifies the retrieval of a user’s saved recipes, making the app personalised, and more user-friendly.

 - #### Recipe & UserRecipe: one-to-many (1:N)

-    The relationship between the recipes table and the user_recipes table represents a one-to-many relationship.
-A recipe may not be added to any user's personal recipe list (minimum of zero), but it can be added to multiple users' recipe lists (maximum of many).
-Conversely, a user_recipe entry must correspond to one and only one recipe (minimum and maximum of one).
+    The one-to-many relationship between recipes and user_recipes tables ensures that a single recipe can be saved by multiple users.
+The user_recipes table stores the recipe_id, linking each saved recipe to the recipe table.
+This setup allows the same recipe to be saved by different users without needing to store the recipe multiple times.
+It efficiently manages user interactions with recipes, ensuring that the database remains organised and scalable.

 - #### Recipe & RecipeIngredient: one-to-many (1:N)

-    The relationship between the recipes table and the recipe_ingredients table represents a one-to-many relationship.
-Each recipe must include at least one recipe_ingredient (minimum of one), but it can also contain multiple recipe_ingredients (maximum of many).
-Conversely, each entry in the recipe_ingredients table must be associated with one and only one recipe (minimum and maximum of one).
+    The one-to-many relationship between the recipes and recipe_ingredients tables allows each recipe to be fully detailed by listing all its individual ingredients, along with their specific amounts and units.
+This setup means that a single recipe can have multiple recipe_ingredient entries, each specifying a different ingredient with its exact quantity.
+This relationship helps the database store detailed information about a recipe’s components in an organised way.
+By separating ingredient details into the recipe_ingredients table, the design avoids redundancy and makes it easy to update or modify recipes.
+If the ingredients or quantities in a recipe need to change, the relevant recipe_ingredient entries can be updated without impacting other recipes, ensuring efficient and flexible management of recipe data.

 - #### Ingredient & RecipeIngredient: one-to-many (1:N)

-    The relationship between the ingredients table and the recipe_ingredients table represents a one-to-many relationship.
-An ingredient does not need to be used in any recipe (minimum of zero), but it can be used in multiple recipes (maximum of many).
-Each recipe_ingredient entry must be associated with one and only one ingredient (minimum and maximum of one).
+    The one-to-many relationship between the ingredients and recipe_ingredient tables allows each ingredient to be used in multiple recipes.
+This means that a single ingredient can have multiple recipe_ingredient entries, each linking it to a different recipe or specifying a different quantity and unit for the same ingredient in various recipes.
+This setup enables the database to manage ingredient data efficiently by storing each ingredient only once in the ingredients table.
+By linking ingredients to recipes through the recipe_ingredients table, the design prevents duplication and ensures that any changes to an ingredient’s details are reflected across all related recipes.
+This structure simplifies the process of updating ingredient information and ensures consistent, accurate data management throughout the database.

-### 2. Comparison of Normalisation
+### 2. Explanation of How All Relations are Normalised

 The Meal Planner database design, as depicted in the ERD image above, adheres to Third Normal Form (3NF).
 This design is optimal for reducing redundancy and improving data integrity, following best practices by strictly adhering to the principles of normalisation.
 Specifically, each table has a primary key, with all columns or attributes containing only atomic values, meaning no repeating groups (1NF).
 All non-key attributes are entirely dependant on the primary key, with no partial dependencies (2NF).
 Additionally, there are no transitive dependencies, meaning every attribute depends solely on the primary key (3NF).
+Below I will explain how each relation is normailsed.

+- #### Users Relation

+    The User table is in 3NF.
+It uses user_id as the primary key, with all other attributes like username, email, password, and is_admin depending directly on this key.
+This ensures that each user’s information is stored in one place without any unnecessary duplication.
+By keeping user data centralised, the design maintains atomicity (each piece of data is stored in its simplest form), which simplifies data management and ensures consistency across the application.

+- #### Recipes Relation

+    The recipes table is also in 3NF.
+The recipe_id serves as the primary key, and all attributes, such as name, description, is_predefined, and created_at, are fully dependent on it.
+The user_id foreign key links each recipe to the user who created it, ensuring that all data in the Recipe table depends entirely on the primary key, without any partial dependencies (where an attribute depends on only part of a composite primary key).
+This structure avoids data redundancy and ensures that each recipe is accurately linked to its creator.

+- #### Ingredients Relation

+    The ingredients table is in 3NF.
+Each ingredient is uniquely identified by ingredient_id, with the name attribute directly depending on this key.
+This setup ensures atomicity, meaning each ingredient is stored in its simplest form, avoiding duplicate entries.
+This structure ensures consistency in ingredient data across all recipes and makes it easier to update or modify ingredients when necessary.

+- #### RecipeIngredient Relation

+    The recipe_ingredients table is in 3NF, managing the many-to-many relationship between recipes and ingredients.
+Although it has a primary key (recipe_ingredient_id), my queries focus on the composite key (recipe_id, ingredient_id).
+The additional attributes of, amount and unit, depend directly on this composite key, ensuring there are no partial dependencies (unnecessary data duplication) or transitive dependencies (indirect data links that depend on other non-key attributes).
+This setup ensures that each ingredient’s relationship to a recipe is unique, and without redundancy.

+- #### UserRecipe Relation

+    The user_recipes table, which manages the many-to-many relationship between users and recipes, is also in 3NF.
+Although it has a primary key (user_recipe_id), my queries rely on the composite key (user_id, recipe_id).
+This setup ensures that each user's saved recipes are uniquely stored, avoiding unnecessary data duplication.

+### 3. Comparison of Normalisation

 Normalisation helps organise database tables to reduce redundancy and improve data integrity.
 My Meal Planner ERD is designed in Third Normal Form (3NF).
 Below, I’ll explain how the recipes table would look at different levels of normalisation, and why the creation of the recipe_ingredients junction table was essential for achieving the optimal 3NF design.